Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/FakeVideoCaptureSource.md

 # Fake video capture source

+Imagine you have an application that uses video sources to access visual information from the user or the environment using [Media Capture and Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Media_Capture_and_Streams_API).
+The goal can be QR or bar code scanning, user identification, or other computer vision applications.
+To make sure our changes do not break anything else we need a way to automatically test.
+Here comes the fake video capture source to the picture.

 ## Preparing video file

 You can use video files as a fake video capture source in Chrome browser of format `y4m` or `mjpeg`.